-- You may instead for now want to select one in the 8-part DiscipleMaking Companion to begin your study.
+- You have a lifelong adventure in God’s Love-Letter awaiting you!
+You may for now want to select select one in the 8-part DiscipleMaking Companion to begin your study.
 These are similarly designed with a style to encourage lifelong life-learning and dong.
 I would recommend the first in the series, Philippians, Joy Overflowing, Word & Spirit, or the second in the series since you have already begun to lay a foundation here, Ephesians 1-3: Renewed Identity in Christ.
 Invest five weeks in Philippians or six weeks in Ephesians 1-3.
 Each of these takes a step deeper and wider, as you also expose yourself to one crucial topic for a follower of Jesus.

 - When you have finished one of the books in the 8-part DiscipleMaking Companion series, go on to the next one.
 I have numbered them in a suggested order.
 You choose as a group however because you know yourself and your group best.
 Here is a convenient hyperlink to Freder’s Favorites, Available on Amazon.Com.

 - I would suggest (but only suggest!) working at least through the first four in the DiscipleMaking Companion series, even if you you do the others later.
 The first four lay a solid foundation and the last four build crucial perspectives upon this sure foundation.

 - If you have not already finished, be sure to also continue to build your foundation from “Seven Essentials from a Natural Learning Culture.”
 This learning culture is a powerful support for your learning.